pudly/schmopera-hugo/content/articles/amici-e-rivali-two-gentlemen-and-friendly-rivalry-in-verona.md

 youtube_url = ""

 +++
 Rossini, two terrific tenors and a first rate musical ensemble—what's not to love?
-Plenty, if this bel canto extravaganza had followed the route taken by so many of those "opera aria" recordings in which we get a heady dose of familiar favorites, often lacking in spontaneity emotional depth.
+Plenty, if this bel canto extravaganza had followed the route taken by so many of those "opera aria" recordings in which we get a heady dose of familiar favorites, often lacking in spontaneity and emotional depth.

 But we don’t get that in [_Amici e Rivali_](https://www.lawrencebrownlee.com/albums/amici-e-rivali), an excellent release from Erato featuring Lawrence Brownlee and Michael Spyres.
 Instead we get arias, duets and trios (the tenors are joined by mezzo-soprano Tara Erraught and fellow tenor Xabier Anduaga) that are thoughtfully interpreted and artfully sequenced to mimic the construction of a Rossini opera.
 Its most winning feature, besides the competing tenors who are in full bloom here, is that it flows.